 In past fiscal years, the Foundation consolidated each of The LLCs under its control.
 During fiscal year 2018, these individual LLCs were placed into one master LLC.
 On January 23rd, 2017, TDC was formed as a limited liability company under the laws of the State of Maryland.
 On July 1, 2017 an Amended and Restated Operating agreement was then signed transferring control of this master LLC to TDC.
-As the Foundation has 100% of outstanding interest in TDC as of June 30, 2019 and controls a majority of the Board, it follows the guidance outlined in ASC 958-810 for consolidation.
-TDC's operational results are entirely consolidated within the Foundation's financial statements since the University of Maryland has yet to transfer any of its assets to TDC as planned.
-The Foundation's ownership percentage in TDC is 100% as of June 30, 2019.
+As the Foundation has 100% of outstanding interest in TDC as of June 30, 2020 and controls a majority of the Board, it follows the guidance outlined in ASC 958-810 for consolidation.
+The Foundation's ownership percentage in TDC is 100% as of June 30, 2020.